 GETTING AROUND THE AIRPORT

 Upon request, airlines will provide assistance to passengers with special needs through their Skycap (porter) services.
-Skycaps affiliated with your airline can provide assistance with public transportation and also boarding and disembarking at your gate.
-The Skycaps have been trained to assist travelers with disabilities and provide wheelchairs at the check-in counter, gate or baggage claim area.
-Please advise your airline in advance to arrange for any special services to ensure assistance.
+Skycaps affiliated with your airline can provide assistance with public transportation and also boarding and disembarking at your flight.
+The Skycaps have been trained to assist travelers with disabilities.
+Seated mobility devices such as transport chairs or wheelchairs used by Skycaps can vary so recommend checking with your airline to make advance arrangements.

-A free intra-airport passenger transportation system is available to transport passengers between the terminals and stops at the main lobby area, outlying gates, baggage claim and the Interisland Terminal.
+A free intra-airport passenger transportation system is available to transport passengers between the terminals and stops at the main lobby area, outlying gates, baggage claim.

 The majority of our buses are accessible with lifts or ramps.
 Some of the older buses in our fleet may use an accessible van to transport persons with disabilities.
 To ensure assistance upon arrival, arrangements should be made through your airline or the Visitor Information Program staff at 808-836-6413 (V/T) .